Singapore's population grows at slowest in more than a decade

 Singapore has for years tried to get its well-educated and well-off citizens to have more children, with little success but births in 2014 rose 7 percent, to 33,193, close to the 2012 level, which was the highest in a decade.

-Businesses faced a tight labour market but help was at hand, the government said in its 2015 population report.
+Businesses faced a tight labor market but help was at hand, the government said in its 2015 population report.

 "The government will support businesses to shift towards skills- and capital-intensive ways to grow, so that businesses can continue to grow and succeed here, to create quality jobs for Singaporeans," the government said.